appacademy/Module-1-Resources/week2/d1-node-and-vs-code/README.md

 - Hey there `forEach` Robo who's attached to an array.
 - Here's a function.
 - For each element that is in your array
-- I'd like you to run this function.
+- I'd like you to run this function giving it the element, index, and array.
 - You don't have to give me anything back.

   ```js